Boosting projective methods for quantum process and detector tomography: Methods and results

 \item Then, we can express $X^{*}$ in its Cholesky decomposition, $X^{*} = E E^\dagger$, with $E$ a lower triangular complex matrix, and solve the problem

 \end{enumerate}

 Thus, an approximate solution for the closest Choi matrix to the matrix $J$ can be obtained as $Y^{*} {Y^{*}}^\dagger$.
 In step (i) of our procedure, we introduce the Cholesky decomposition into the problem, allowing us to operate within the Cholesky matrix space.
 Consequently, in step (ii), the positivity constraint becomes unnecessary, as our variable $Y$ is already within this transformed space.
 Furthermore, we simplify the problem described in (ii) by replacing the minimization of $\lVert E E^\dagger - Y Y^\dagger \rVert_F^2$ with the minimization of $\lVert E - Y \rVert_F^2$.
-The solution to this problem will return an upper bound for the closest quantum channel.
+The solution $Y^*$ to this problem will return a Choi matrix $Y^* Y^*{}^\dagger$.
+Since the exact projection $J^*$ of \eqref{eq:proj_cptp} is, by definition, the closest Choi state to the input matrix $\tilde J$ (put differently, any other Choi state will be farther or equally distant), we necessarily have $\lVert \tilde J - Y^* Y^*{}^\dagger \rVert_F^2 \geq \lVert \tilde J - J^* \rVert_F^2$.
+Hence, the routine will produce an upper bound on the exact distance of $\tilde J$ from the Choi-state set.

 For a matrix $\tilde{J}$ acting on $SA$, the solution to problem (i) can be determined analytically using the algorithm presented in Ref.~\cite{smolin2012efficient}.
 To find an analytical solution to step (ii) we employ Lagrange multipliers and express the constrained problem as an unconstrained one using the Lagrangian